 Installing Software from Source¶

 Many software packages can be installed to your home directory by building the software from source.
-While building software from source may sound like a challenge, it is usually an easy process.
 To build software from source and install it to your home directory:

 Open an SSH session to your account.